Enhancing Events in Neutrino Telescopes through Deep Learning-Driven Super-Resolution: Architecture

 The basic premise of the super-resolution method is to start by simulating events within a denser geometry and then mask a portion of these strings during training.
 The network is trained to reconstruct the sensors on the masked strings, which we will refer to as virtual strings.
 Our architecture is independent of the specific detector geometry, while simultaneously preserving as much timing information as possible.
 This versatility enables the network to adapt to various geometries and detectors, as well as to different event morphologies.

 Our implementation of super-resolution is organized by a high-level algorithm that compares predicted super-resolved events with their true, unmasked events, as depicted in \cref{fig:architecture}.
 This is achieved by encoding each event into a 2D image and passing these images through a UNet-type network.
 The output is also a 2D image representing the super-resolved event.
 One of the main challenges with this pipeline is adequately encoding and decoding the timing information, which is needed for the prediction of the time series on virtual OMs.
 This difficulty arises from the geometrically sparse distribution of photon hits for any given neutrino interaction and the highly variable length of the photon hit time series in a given OM.
 Recently, Ref.~\cite{IceCube:2021umt} demonstrated that an asymmetric Gaussian mixture model can effectively represent the time series of shower-like events in IceCube.
 Building upon this concept, we train a variational autoencoder (VAE) to encode the time series into a compressed latent space~\cite{Yu-2024}.
+The core idea of this process is to take a finely binned distribution of photon hit times (we chose to use 5000 bins, each 1 ns wide) and compress it into a more compact yet effective representation—a 64-parameter latent vector.
 The UNet then operates fully in the latent space, taking in a point in the latent space for each physical OM and predicting one for each virtual OM.
 Examples of the VAE representation and super-resolution network predicted time series for two specific virtual OMs are shown in the top plot of \cref{fig:eventdisplay}.
+While the shapes of most predicted timing PDFs closely match that of the true hits, those farther from the interaction point, with fewer statistics, are harder to reconstruct accurately.
+Given the limited data on these OMs, it is often sufficient to capture key features like the first hit time and the position of the peak, rather than the exact shape of the distribution.